Urethral stricture could be defined as the narrowing of the urethra . This will impact the flow of urine out of the bladder.

 - Imaging and endoscopic studies such as Ultrasound of the urethra, Retrograde urethrogram, Anterograde cystourethrogram and Cystourethroscopy.

-Surgery is the only option for individuals who have severe symptoms of urethral narrowing.
-Surgery may be recommended to patients if they have the following symptoms:
+Surgery is the only option for symptoms of urethral narrowing.

 Different types of surgical procedures are performed for treating urethral strictures.
 Some of the common procedures include: